DLTK/DLTK/README.md

 DLTK is a neural networks toolkit written in python, on top of [Tensorflow](https://github.com/tensorflow/tensorflow).
 It is developed to enable fast prototyping with a low entry threshold and ensure reproducibility in image analysis applications, with a particular focus on medical imaging.
 Its goal is  to provide the community with state of the art methods and models and to accelerate research in this exciting field.

-### News
-6 Nov 2017:
-* We have added two tutorial notebooks on I) how to write custom read functions and readers to interface with DLTK and II) how to write your own model_fn.

-2 Nov 2017:
-* There are now multiple functional example applications on autoencoder representation learning, image super-resolution and image segmentation available in examples/applications.
-Please read the specific notes on each application.

-29 Oct 2017:
-* Added automatic download and processing scripts for the IXI HH and Guys Hospital data for example applications.

-25 Oct 2017:
-* We have decided to freeze the source of v0.1 and continue with tf.Estimators in the future (c.f. commit 2288f2e "nuke and start again").
-This will not only lower the entry threshold of using DLTK, but additionally give back some of the maintenance of low level code to tensorflow.
-We expect to have all available features from v0.1 ported soon, however will slightly change the structure and scope of the source.

 ### Documentation
 The DLTK API can be found [here](https://dltk.github.io/)